 Meditation and Music

 In a recent study of adults with early memory loss, a West Virginia University research team lead by Dr. Kim Innes found that practice of a simple meditation or music listening program may have multiple benefits for older adults with preclinical memory loss.
 Meditation and music, as i have often said, do work.
 Particularly music.
 I see it my live programs and the streaming concerts I bring into people’s homes.
-People come alive.
+People come alive when you play.